• Skip to primary navigation

 Paragraph 4

-Details of second main feature.
+Details of the second main feature.

 Task

-Summarise the information by selecting and reporting the main features, and making comparisons where relevant.
+Summarise the information by selecting and reporting the main features and making comparisons where relevant.

 Source: Cambridge English IELTS Past Papers.